indy/drone/README.md

 ## Usage

+build the jar file with:
+  lein uberjar

-execute update.sh script to output files into the ./cache directory
+execute refresh.sh script to output files into the ./cache directory

 ## License